Why Choose Cremation?

 Still others choose cremation when families are separated by distance, dividing the cremated remains which are kept in "keepsake" urns, such as sculptured artwork, or specially designed fine jewelry.

 Whatever your reasons for choosing cremation, it is wise to explore the many options available.
-Don't hesitate to direct any questions or concerns to Larry or Seth at Blair's Direct Cremation and Burial Service, who can provide guidance founded upon years of working with families who have chosen cremation as means of final disposition.
+Don't hesitate to direct any questions or concerns to Rebekah or Erica at Blair's Direct Cremation and Burial Service, who can provide guidance founded upon years of working with families who have chosen cremation as means of final disposition.

 Funeral Services with Cremation

-Nationally, the cremation rate is approximately 36.9%, compared to only 25% in 1999, and the rate is expected to continue its growth, reaching 46% in 2015.
-With the down economy, cremation services will continue to be in demand as their cost may be as much as 50% lower than a traditional funeral.
+Nationally, the cremation rate is approximately 48.6%, compared to only 25% in 1999, and the rate is expected to continue its growth, reaching 54.3% in 2020.
+With concern about the economy, cremation services will continue to be in demand as their cost may be as much as 50% lower than a traditional funeral.

 As the cremation rate has risen over the years, funeral care professionals have seen a tremendous growth in unique, individual tributes before or after the cremation process.
 Prior to the cremation, one may choose to have visitation and funeral service with the casketed body present.
 Memorial tributes can also take place after cremation, either at the funeral home, the home of the family, or a house of worship.